adde0109/Ambassador/README.md

 1. Download and install "Ambassador-Forge" as a mod to your forge server.
 (Found at https://github.com/adde0109/Ambassador-Forge)
 2. Start the server.
 3. If you wish to use modern forwarding, close the server and open "ambassador-common.toml" in the config folder and put your forwarding secret in the "forwardingSecret" field.
+4. In Server.Properties make sure online-mode is set to false.
-4. You are now ready to start the server and connect to it with Velocity!
+5. You are now ready to start the server and connect to it with Velocity!

 ## Features
 * Server Switching.